 First Nations possess both an inherent and legal right to fully benefit from their title and treaty lands.
 Rebuilding a sustainable economy starts with looking after the land while providing resources for a nation’s people.
 Inherent rights governments can create wealth by regulating and participating in resource development and leveraging economic opportunities.
 As First Nations, we must develop our own standards for negotiating consultation and accommodation agreements and we must fully exercise those standards to maximize economic benefits and minimize negative impacts to the land.
 We must engage the Crown from our own laws, principles and values.

 Assert inherent responsibility to protect and preserve the land.

 First Nations people have been using and protecting their lands since time immemorial.
-This connection to our lands is sacred and it defines our spirituality, laws, history, language and identity.
+This connection to our lands is sacred.
+It defines our spirituality, laws, history, language and identity.
 We must protect and preserve the land to sustain who we are as a people.
 This inherent responsibility is passed to new generations from our ancestors and it is essential that our people’s connection to the land be re-established – especially for the next generations.
-It is through the connection with the that spirit of the land that governance remains effective and appropriate.
+Governance remains effective and appropriate through our connection with the spirit of the land.

 Laws & Jurisdiction